omniversion/omniversion/README.md

 `omniversion` has been built and tested on a macOS control node with linux hosts, but we do aim to support linux control nodes as well.

-Since Ansible does not support Windows control nodes, the same is currently true for the `omniversion/ansible` tool.
-We might create a dedicated task runner to overcome this limitation at some point in the future, if there is demand.
+Like Ansible, we not support Windows control nodes, but this might change in the future, if there is demand.

 ### Package managers